-Click Break Link (C/□) to remove the comment added by the LiveLink[TM] interface from the selected cell range.
-This breaks the link between the cell range and the model.
+Click Break Link ([C]) to remove the comment added by the LiveLinkTM interface to link the selected cell range to a model.
+The data in the cells can no longer be updated after the link is removed.

 If you remove the comment on a cell that contains a material name or property configured for material export, the material or property is not exported to the material library, and the settings are lost.